spalmas/SDG-MENARO/README.md

 # Trend analysis for SDG child indicators in UNICEF MENARO

-The list and metadata for the indicators is in *SDG children indicators MENARO.xlsx.*

 ## Files in the repository

 -   *SDG_MENARO_data_extraction.R*: Code to extract the data from the SDG Global Database